Blackfen

-Blackfen is an area of south-east London, England, north of Sidcup in the London Borough of Bexley.
-Prior to 1965 it was in the county of Kent.
+Blackfen is an area of South East London, England, within the London Borough of Bexley.
+It is located north of Sidcup and south of Welling.
+Prior to the creation of Greater London in 1965 it was in the historic county of Kent.

 "Blackfen" means a black, marshy area.
 The soil is dark and fertile and the area around Blackfen Road and Wellington Avenue is prone to flooding in extreme conditions.
 The housing stock is almost exclusively owner-occupied houses of conventional British design.
 The sale of the Danson Estate in 1922 marked the beginning of a major period of house building in the area and most of the houses date from the 1930s.

+At the junction of Blackfen Road and Westwood Lane, is the George Staples (formerly known as The Woodman).
+The original Woodman pub dates from 1845; the present building was completed in 1931.